confluentinc/demo-change-data-capture/README.md

    ```sql
    SELECT * FROM orders_rekeyed EMIT CHANGES;
    ```
 1. You're now ready to create a ksqlDB stream that joins these tables together to create enriched order data in real time.
-We will stream this topic to our data warehouses later on.
+You will stream this topic to our data warehouses later on.
    ```sql
     CREATE STREAM orders_enriched WITH (
     KAFKA_TOPIC='orders_enriched',